rst2pdf/rst2pdf/doc/manual.rst

 Produces: This is :math:`\pi`

-Currently, the math role is slightly buggy, and in some cases will produce misaligned and generally broken output.
-Also, while the math directive embeds fonts and draws your formula as text, the math role embeds an image.
+Note that while the math directive embeds fonts and draws your formula as text, the math role embeds an image.
 That means:

 * You can't copy the text of inline math